 With this in mind, Energiekontor is clearly focusing on Scotland at the moment and maybe Wales, where the development of onshore wind farms is clearly welcome and receives political support.
 The Scottish government has expressed its commitment to the expansion targets for renewable energy previously defined.
-Energiekontor secured locations for a total of about 600 MW by means of exclusivity agreements and option agreements with landowners.
-Roughly three quarters of these are in Scotland.
+Energiekontor secured locations for more than 600 MW by means of exclusivity agreements and option agreements with landowners, most of which are in Scotland.
+In addition, the Company is seeking to conclude option agreements for another 100 MW this year.
 Given the excellent wind conditions, wind farm projects in Scotland and, in select cases, in England can even be economically feasible without a tariff system and auctioning procedure by concluding direct power purchase agreements with the respective contracting partners.
+Energiekontor is planning to file another planning application for a project with twelve turbines in Scotland around the turn of the year, and another three to four applications for additional projects in 2017.